oOperaho/oOperaho/README.md

 → Trying to enter the market of applications and desktop games.

-→ Studying Python and GDScript.
+→ Studying Django and PyQT.

 → Feel free to contact me.